arpitasingh07/Catch-the-Ball-Game/README.md

 # Catch-the-Ball-Game
-This is an interactive game using JavaScript where we have to catch the right colored balls and the score gets updated accordingly and if you catch the wrong colored ball, score gets reduced. <br>
+This is an interactive game using JavaScript where we have to catch the right colored balls and the score gets updated accordingly and if you catch the wrong colored ball or the lightening, score gets reduced. <br>
 <h3> Main Page </h3>
 <img src="Image/Screenshot (106).png" height="400">
 <br>